behzadk/behzadk.github.io/index.md

 <img src="/assets/images/41467_2021_22240_Fig9_HTML.png.webp" class="center" width="50%" height="50%">

-Find the paper here!
-[Single strain control of microbial consortia](https://www.nature.com/articles/s41467-021-22240-x#Sec2)
+Find the paper here! <a target="_blank" rel="noopener noreferrer" href="https://www.nature.com/articles/s41467-021-22240-x#Sec2">Single strain control of microbial consortia</a>

 ### Chaos in small microbial communities
 Here we demonstrated that chaotic behaviour can occur in small microbial communities.
 We use approximate Bayesian computation to find the interaction networks that are most likely to produce chaotic behaviour